Star of David Art Shines on the Negev as a Beacon of Hope and Healing

 Prof. Itzhak Avital, Executive Medical Director of Soroka’s Comprehensive Cancer Center and Chairman of Surgery, has shown enthusiasm for the project from the inception.
 Now that it is part of the campus he is moved by watching visitors, patients and staff connect with the powerful piece.

-“This masterpiece is just what Soroka's Healing Garden needed.
+“This masterpiece is just what our garden needed.
 It’s a place to relax, ponder and gain hope,” explains Avital.
 “If the Magan David survived so many tribulations, so too can the cancer patient.
 It goes way beyond art.”

 Art in this case is healing, emotional, inspirational and may also be a source of sought after supplemental funding.
 This installation brings notoriety to the institution which helps with global donor development.
 There is also a long term vision for support through the assets of the art itself.

-"The History of the Star of David art’s vibrant jewel-tone colors and images provide a plethora of licensing opportunities for associated merchandise,” remarks Mindy Gale, CEO of Gale Branding.
-“From charm bracelets to treasured tabletop items and Judaica pieces, these will provide Soroka with a steady stream of support for generations to come.”
+"'The History of the Star of David' art’s vibrant jewel-tone colors and images provide a plethora of licensing opportunities for associated art and art-related merchandise,” remarks Mindy Gale, CEO of Gale Branding.
+“From charm bracelets to treasured tabletop items and Judaica pieces, these will provide Soroka with a steady stream of additional funding to support its mission for generations to come.”

 About